mkw-TL/chess_data/content/english/_index.md

 I am a PhD student at North Carolina State University in Statitics.
 I graduated from Virginia Tech with Bachelors in Computational Modeling and Data Analytics (CMDA) & Statistics.
 I have published 3 papers, through my research on Privacy and Linguistics, and am currently curious about how to grapple with unknown unknowns (and other statistics questions pertaining to epistemic knowledge).

-Here is a summer project that did not pan out due to technical issues.
+Here is a summer project of Lichess <a href="https://database.lichess.org/" target="_blank">data</a> that did not pan out due to technical issues.

 ### Why should you care?